Michigan Livestock Dealers and Market License Details & FAQ

 A: In accordance with state law, MDA must be listed as the Trustee or Beneficiary for the bond.
 Bonding for a livestock auction is based on the average gross weekly sales from the previous license year, and must be at least $1,500 under state law.

 Gross weekly sales to the best of their ability due to the lack of prior year sales data.
 Please note that federal requirements may differ and that you will need to meet the more restrictive requirement.
 Be sure to fill out all fields.
 If a section is not applicable, please put a line through that section.

 Submit the completed application, proof of bonding (you only need to submit proof of bonding if you will be operating a

 P. O. Box 30776

-Portions of the application are left blank.
-The application will be returned to the sender.
+- If portions of the application are left blank, the application will be returned to the sender.

-The application is received without the license fee.
-The application will be returned tothe sender.
+- If the application is received without the license fee, the application will be returned to the sender.

 If you will be operating a livestock auction, or buying station, your license cannot be issued until you pass an inspection.
 As such, your license may also be delayed if your facility does not pass inspection or is not fully constructed.
 If your facility does not pass inspection, the department will provide feedback at the time of inspection for improvement as well as a re-inspection date.

-If you operate a livestock auction market, each year you must submit a copy of the average weekly sales for the past
+A: If you operate a livestock auction market, each year you must submit a copy of the average weekly sales for the totals

 The Livestock Dealer Bonding Formula should be referenced to complete the Auction Market Annual Report form.